- On October 2, 2019

 Deciding to install a new air conditioner is an important investment in your home.
 When comparing overall costs, labor and materials must also be included.
-The cost of the air conditioner itself will account for most of the expense, but labor can also be quite costly, depending on the amount of work that needs to be done.
+The cost of the air conditioner itself will account for most of the expenses, but labor can also be quite costly, depending on the amount of work that needs to be done.

-4 Factors Effecting AC Installation Cost
+4 Factors Affecting AC Installation Cost

 The following items will definitely impact how much you pay for having a new air conditioner installed.